nblumhardt/serilog-wiki/Extras.md

 As a property, the **TimedOperationId**, **TimedOperationDescription** and **TimedOperationElapsed** are available for the log events created by the timed operation.

+Keep in mind that the TimedOperation will internally use a Stopwatch.
+So be aware of the frequency and what a Stopwatch will actually time.
+There are other alternatives, but not implemented here.

 ### Serilog.Extras.Topshelf

 Implements a logging interface for [[Topshelf|http://docs.topshelf-project.com/en/latest/index.html]], a framework for hosting NT Services.